Davisralves/who_is_tha_pokemon/README.md

 # Who is tha pokemon ?

 ## Description
-Game to discover who Pokémon was drawn and Full stack project with integrated back-end, front-end and database.
+Game to discover who Pokémon was drawn.
+A Full stack project with integrated back-end, front-end and database.

 ## Utilized tecnologies
  * React.ts